mistalloc1/gmrs/ROADMAP.md

 - [ ] clean _get-governor, _get-options functions as private `defn-`s or separate ns %
 - [x] loading CSVs through API
-- [ ] detect and parse numbers and timestamps in CSVs
+- [ ] detect numbers and timestamps in governor, if provided as strings
+- [ ] provide a wrapper performing conversions marked by the governor
-- [ ] handle pagination from the gives
+- [x] handle pagination from the gives
+- [ ] strategy for consuming the right amount of pages
 - [ ] extend preprocessing for handling data from EDGAR
 - [ ] extend preprocessing for handling data from AniD
 - [ ] handle nils in preprocessing and/or existing mills